ChristineFrancisco/ChristineFrancisco/README.md

 <h2 align="center">I'm a Toronto-based software engineer coding full-stack Javascript applications.</h3>

-- I am a full stack web developer!
+- I am a full-stack web developer!
 I'm currently looking for freelance work.
 - You can reach me at christine.a.francisco@gmail.com

 <!---